 All derivative instruments are required to be recorded on the balance sheet at their fair values.
-Each quarter, management determines the fair value of the warrants accounted for as derivative instruments using a binomial lattice valuation model as described in greater detail in Note 5 (Derivative Liability) to the accompanying financial statements.
+Each quarter, management determines the fair value of the warrants accounted for as derivative instruments using a binomial lattice valuation mode.
 The key inputs in determining fair value of such derivative liabilities include the Company's stock price and stock price volatility, and the then applicable risk free interest rate.
 Changes in these inputs affect the valuation of such derivatives and result in non-cash gain or loss each quarterly period.
-For example, a 10% increase or decrease in stock price would increase or decrease the value of the warrant derivative liability by approximately \$0.4 million, resulting in a non-cash loss (for an increase) or gain (for a decrease) of the same amount.
+For example, a 10% increase or decrease in stock price would increase or decrease the value of the warrant derivative liability by approximately \$0.5 million, resulting in a non-cash loss (for an increase) or gain (for a decrease) of the same amount.
 Similarly, a 10% increase or decrease in stock price volatility would increase or decrease the value of the warrant derivative liability by approximately \$0.2 million, resulting in a non-cash loss (for an increase) or gain (for a decrease) of the same amount.
-Finally, a 10% increase or decrease in the risk free interest rate would not have a material effect on the fair value of the derivative liability.
+Finally, a 10% increase or decrease in the risk free interest rate would not have a material effect on the value of the warrant derivative liability.
 Management's discretion is required to estimate certain other factors described in Note 5 to the accompanying financial statements, which also contribute to the fair value estimates of such derivative liability.

-During the three months ended August 31, 2017, the Company recorded a non-cash loss from fair value changes in such warrants of approximately \$0.4 million, due primarily to an increase in the Company's common stock price and decreases in stock price volatility and risk free interest rate.
+During the nine months ended February 28, 2018, the Company recorded a non-cash charge, or unrealized non-cash loss, from a increase in the fair value of the derivative liability associated with certain warrants of approximately \$0.3 million, due primarily to a increase in the Company's common stock price and a decrease in the calculated stock price volatility.